 The bill, H.B.
-No. 3210, mandates that state contractors, political subdivisions, and private employers in Texas participate in the federal E-Verify program to verify employment authorization for their employees.
+No. 3210, mandates that state contractors, political subdivisions, and private employers in Texas participate in the federal E-Verify program to verify employment authorization for new employees.
 It amends Chapter 2264 of the Government Code, changing its heading to reflect "Certain Restrictions on Public Subsidies and State Contracts."
 The bill introduces new sections that require state agencies to ensure contractors and subcontractors are registered with and actively participating in the E-Verify program throughout the duration of their contracts.
-Additionally, it establishes penalties for contractors who fail to comply, including potential barring from future state contracts.
+Additionally, it establishes procedures for barring contractors from state contracts if they fail to comply with E-Verify requirements.

 Statutes affected: